 Analyzing genomes from ancient and modern DNA is amazing science.
 Genomic information is expanding so crazy fast it’s tough to be genetically literate.
-My work endeavors to make our gene stories understandable and meaningful.
+My work endeavors to make our genome stories understandable and meaningful.

 When you contact Fellman Studio you’ll talk to me, Lynn Fellman.
 I’m an independent artist, designer, animator, and writer specializing in evolution and genomics.